 ROTHENBURG OB DER TAUBER, Germany

 Rothenburg is a delightful Bavarian town that carries you back to the Middle Ages.
-The town’s name means “red fortress above the Tauber” referring to the Tauber River.
-This is a well-preserved town with a population of a little more than 10,000 that welcomes tourism.
+The town’s name means “red fortress above the Tauber,” referring to the Tauber River.
+This is a well-preserved town with a little more than 10,000 residents who welcome tourism.

-Like Amsterdam and other European cities, Rothenburg’s half-timbered homes from yesteryear have hooks on the top of their facades to pull grain up to the top floor.
-Here it was stored for the year; this was particularly important when the town was seized by others because the grain was safely stored in the attic.
-The plentiful fountains in town served as a source of water, of course, but it also guaranteed a water supply should a half-timbered home have caught fire or if the town was surrounded by enemies.
+Like Amsterdam and other European cities, Rothenburg’s half-timbered homes from yesteryear have hooks on the top of their facades to pull grain up to the top floor where it was stored for the year.
+This storage system was particularly important when the town was seized by others because the grain was safely stored in the attic.
+The plentiful fountains in town served as a source of drinking water, of course, but they also guaranteed a water supply should a half-timbered home catch fire or enemies surround the town.

 Places of Interest

-- Town Ramparts – Walk the ramparts, and elevated path, to gain a view of the town and the reinforcements that helped protect the town from invaders.
+- Town Ramparts – Walk the ramparts and elevated path to view the town and the reinforcements that helped protect it from invaders.

 - Castle Garden (Burggarten in German) – Stroll through the Bishop’s gardens for a peaceful, relaxing time admiring the flowers as well as views of the countryside.